manavisrani07/LipSync/README.md

 ![Lip-Sync Demo](demo.gif)

 This repository contains an AI model that utilizes Wav2Lip for lip-syncing, which is the process of synchronizing an audio file with a video file.
 Wav2Lip is a deep learning-based approach that generates realistic lip movements from input audio.
 This model can be used for various applications, such as dubbing, video editing, or creating lip-sync animations.

+**Note: The updated version of this model can process video files that may not have video in all frames, but have video in some frames.**

 ## 🚀 How It Works